thor-kiessling/portfolio/README.md

 Hello, I am Thor Kiessling and this is my showcase for real-world python implementations of machine learning and algorithmic trading.
-To get these scripts running rename api_keys_example.py to api_keys.py and input [bitmex.com](https://www.bitmex.com) api keys.
+To get these scripts running rename api_keys_example.py to api_keys.py and input [bitmex.com](https://www.bitmex.com) api keys, and download [DB.sqlite](http://roguenex.us/DB.sqlite) and place it in the production folder.
 If you wish to recompile the Cython portions:
  ```
      python setup.py build_ext --inplace
  ```